10 Smart Steps to Get a Job using your LinkedIn Profile

 The internet is littered with advice for using LinkedIn to improve your chances of securing a new job.
 They tend to focus on the first stage of building your presence and whilst that’s clearly important, there are a few practical ideas that don’t appear regularly.

-I have worked in this sector for over twenty years and I use these techniques when assisting my contacts with their job searches.
+I have worked in this sector for over twenty five years and I use these techniques when assisting my contacts with their job searches.
 Worryingly, I remember the days of roller-decks and posting dozens of CV’s.
 Whilst many people find the LinkedIn juggle a tough or time-consuming one to navigate when searching for a role, it’s still far easier than a mail-merge campaign or physically walking the streets to take your CV into potential employers as so many of us used to do!

 As well as touching on some general, commonly discussed advice, importantly I’ll also cover some practical advice that has helped many of our contacts (including friends and family), to secure their desired roles directly via LinkedIn contact.